A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

   - Simple hazard, but potentially high damage and possibility of drowning.
   - DC 18 Stealth to detect, save as per scenario.
   - 80 foot fall into water = 60ft fall damage = 30HP.
+As falling into water is much more damaging than in 1E, consider reducing the bridge height.

 ### C10.
 Thistletop (120xp, severe threat)